This Policy describes:

 Disclosure to third parties

-You understand and acknowledge that we use third party service suppliers to facilitate business transacted via this Website.
+You understand and acknowledge that we use third party service suppliers to facilitate business transacted via our Platform.
 These suppliers have given contractual undertakings that they will safeguard personal data disclosed to them in the course of providing such services in accordance with our instructions, and have agreed to be held liable in the event of any breach of data protection law for which they are responsible.

 In addition to these suppliers, there are other third parties with whom we may need to share your personal information for the reasons set out below: